lukerbs/pytoon/README.md

 ```

 ### Example 2: Generating Animation from an MP3 File (without transcript)
-If you do not have a transcript, PyToon can automatically generate one using text-to-speech.
+If you do not have a transcript for the audio, PyToon can automatically generate one using text-to-speech.

 ```python
 from pytoon.animator import animate